 Vodafone’s projections may turn out to be fairly accurate, but it is much harder to predict exactly which markets will be responsible for this growth.
 Apple and Samsung have started to offer embedded SIMs in their latest devices, and it is likely that other manufacturers will follow suit, but so far eSIM in consumer devices has not enabled much other than allowing users to utilise dual SIMs.

-Interested in learning more about JT eSIM solution?
-Contact one of our IoT experts.
+Interested in learning more about JT IoT eSIM solution?
+Contact one of our IoT experts for more details.